culturing/poems/Poems/Reasonable Measure.md

 and as far as I am able,
 guide our way.
 But beggars all
 would trade their place for one
-in heaven, yet to me that path is barred.
+in heaven, yet to me that path is barred,
-So I use reason in new ways,
+so I use reason in new ways,
 feet deep in earth, head free of daemons,
 closing in on what it means to be here now,
 where I awoke, at journey's end.